-- 7) Rolls and Wraps - Work done on all areas of the equipment (top, middle, and bottom) - 9) Equipment Layered over body movement - 10) Traveling (use of the performance floor) - 6) Work of Difference Planes 11) Visual Musicality/Choreography - INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - 1) Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical shoes).
+- 9) Equipment Layered over body movement - 10) Traveling (use of the performance floor) - 11) Visual Musicality/Choreography - f.
+INSPECTION: will take place in a specified area thirty minutes prior to the performance time. - 1) Shoes, if worn, must be for indoor use only (tennis shoes, jazz shoes, jazz sneakers, ballet shoes, lyrical shoes).
 No hard soled shoes are allowed.
 Performance without shoes is allowed. - 2) Wipe the soles of shoes before entry onto performance floor to remove any debris that may have been picked up en route to performance. - 3) Check all props (backdrops or scenery) and equipment for proper padding to protect the gym floor. - a) Sabre tips must be padded and taped to prevent damage to the floor. - b) Hand guards and the top of the handle must also be padded and taped. - c) Padding must be placed on any part of the equipment that could cause damage if dropped or intentionally hit on the floor. - g.
 ADJUDICATION: Each performer should check the adjudicator comment sheets for specific criteria to be adjudicated.